soedinglab/spacepharer/README.md

       spacepharer createsetdb examples/GCA*.fna.gz targetSetDB tmpFolder
       spacepharer createsetdb examples/GCA*.fna.gz targetSetDB_rev tmpFolder --reverse-fragments 1

-Alternatively, you can use `downloadgenome` to download a list of phage genomes.
+Alternatively, you can use `downloaddb` to download a list of phage genomes.
 Here, the reversed control sequences are automatically created.

       # GenBank_phage_2018_09 is a set of nearly 8000 phage genomes
-      spacepharer downloadgenome GenBank_phage_2018_09 targetSetDB tmpFolder
+      spacepharer downloaddb GenBank_phage_2018_09 targetSetDB tmpFolder

       # Alternatively you can pass a list of URLs to downloadgenome
-      spacepharer downloadgenome examples/genome_list.tsv targetSetDB tmpFolder
+      spacepharer downloaddb examples/genome_list.tsv targetSetDB tmpFolder

 The `easy-predict` workflow directly returns a tab-separated (.tsv) file containing phage-host predictions from (multiple) FASTA or supported CRISPR array files (CRT/MinCED, PILER-CR or CRISPRDetect) queries.